-Under the terms of the employment agreement, if Ms. Arnold is terminated by the Company, other than for cause, upon the receipt from her of a release in form and substance satisfactory to the Company, she is entitled to receive, in addition to unpaid salary and expenses and payment of accrued incentive compensation amounts, (i) an amount equal to her base salary for a period of 12 months, which amount may be paid, at the Company's election, either in a lump sum or by salary continuation, and a prorated portion of her targeted annual bonus to the extent that the corresponding objectives are achieved prior to the termination of employment and (ii) amounts or reimbursements for the premiums to continue health insurance coverage as in effect at the time of the termination of employment for a period of 12 months under COBRA.
+Under the terms of the employment agreement, if Mr. Carey is terminated by the Company, other than for cause, upon the receipt from him of a release in form and substance satisfactory to the Company, he is entitled to receive (i) an amount equal to his base salary for a period of 12 months, which amount may be paid, at the Company's election, either in a lump sum or by salary continuation and (ii) amounts or reimbursements for the premiums to continue health insurance coverage as in effect at the time of the termination of employment for a period of 12 months under COBRA.